 6 ways to prevent exhaustion while working from home

-Working from home has some major advantages — you can plan your own time, you don’t have to wake up super early just to get ready (the classic “business on top, party on the bottom” outfit rocks these days, right?), and you’re constantly surrounded by your loved ones.
+Working from home has some major advantages — you can plan your own time, and you don’t have to wake up super early just to get ready (the classic “business on top, party on the bottom” outfit rocks these days, right?), and you’re constantly surrounded by your loved ones.

-But those same perks can lead to exhaustion real quick — overworking with no breaks, loss of motivation because of the possibility to work from bed, and neverending distractions from family members or roommates.
+But those same perks can lead to exhaustion real quick — overworking with no breaks, loss of motivation because of the possibility to work from bed and neverending distractions from family members or roommates.

 We don’t want you to burn out, especially since there are ways to make your work from home more enjoyable!
 So here are 6 ways you can prevent exhaustion when working from home.

 Keep this important thing in mind — if you don’t set up a dedicated workspace, your entire house will end up becoming the workspace.
 And while in the beginning, it might not seem like a problem, wait ‘til you start to look for important documents that are now laying in the sock drawer or when you’ll reach for spaghetti and get a pack of pens in your hand instead.

 To avoid your work and personal life merging together (which is an important factor that can lead to exhaustion), treat your workday at home just as you would treat it when you were going to an actual office.